tomasz-buchta/iban_crud/README.md

 - Api documentation
 - Deployment(heroku/docker)
 - docker compose for local dev
+- cors if this needs to be used by fe app

 If this 'should us what rails application should look like':
 I like to use [dry-rb](https://dry-rb.org/) libraries(for example):